The Cetacean Studies Institute has three primary areas of activity.

 The second area is Research.

 CSI has conducted privately funded inter-species communication research, a series of informal surveys of Dolphin-swimmers, and an informal survey of Dolphin-Assisted Therapy.
 We did a research project with a Psychologist on how our Wellness Program affected the sense of happiness in over 130 adults.
-A research project toward a doctorate is underway, seeking to understand the social effects of Dolphin-Assisted Therapy.
+A research project for a doctorate seeking to understand the social effects of Dolphin-Assisted Therapy has been completed.

-In addition, we have a Project that is dear our hearts, which we are seeking funding for.
-This is a Global Survey of Dolphin-Assisted Therapy, to assemble a definitive database of information this little understood therapeutic protocol.
+In addition, we have a project that is dear our hearts, which we are seeking funding for.
+This is a Global Survey of Dolphin-Assisted Therapy, to assemble a definitive database of information of this little-understood therapeutic protocol.
 (Please see details below.)

 The third area is Education.